Chaudbrush/Common_Core/README.md

 ## About
-Sharing my personal progress and experience with 42 School Piscine, which started 20th January 2025 and ended 14th February 2025.
-Had close to none experience before joining, it was a challenging, demanding and fulfilling month.
+Sharing my personal progress and experience with 42 School Common Core, which started 10th April 2025 and it's still in progress.

-Everything I did during Piscine is in the [DuringPiscine](https://github.com/Chaudbrush/Piscine/tree/main/DuringPiscine) folder.
+Everything I did during Common Core is in the [Projects](https://github.com/Chaudbrush/Common_Core/tree/main/Projects) folder.

-After finishing the Piscine I came back for some exercises I wanted to complete, they are in the [AfterPiscine](https://github.com/Chaudbrush/Piscine/tree/main/AfterPiscine) folder.

 ---